 Process Knowledge details the organization’s intellectual property associated with the process.

-Customer Value Assessment determines customer wants and needs for quality, response, cost, and relationship value.
+Customer Value Assessment determines customer needs for quality, response, cost, and relationship value.

 Information Analysis identifies knowledge required to support task execution, including work instructions, procedures, specifications and checklists (the how).

-Metrics Analysis determines the measures to be used to monitor process performance.
+Metrics Analysis assesses the measures used to monitor process performance.

 RACI Analysis identifies roles and responsibilities for each task.

-Value Analysis assesses the value of each process element and estimates task time and cycle time.
+Value Analysis assesses the value of each process task.

 Opportunity Analysis evaluates, classifies and prioritizes improvement opportunities.